 Models

-In this guide, you will create the model aliases callers send to AISIX and learn how single-target and multi-target models fit into the request path.
+In this guide, you will create the model aliases callers send to AISIX and learn how single-target, multi-target, and ensemble models fit into the request path.

 A model connects the caller-facing model name to the upstream target AISIX should call.
 A single-target model points to one upstream model through one provider key.
-A multi-target model points to multiple target model aliases and lets AISIX choose among them at request time.
+A multi-target model points to multiple target model aliases and lets AISIX choose one at request time.
+An ensemble model fans a chat request out to panel models and asks a judge model to synthesize one answer.

 Prerequisites